-“BAA” means a business associate agreement governing the parties’ respective obligations with respect to any HIPAA Data uploaded by Customer to the Service in accordance with the terms of this Agreement.
+“BAA” means a business associate agreement governing the parties’ respective obligations with respect to any HIPAA Data processed by Customer in the Service in accordance with the terms of this Agreement.

 “Change Order” means a change order or amendment to an SOW that is agreed to and signed in writing by both parties with respect to any Technical Services to be performed hereunder.

-“Client Software” is any desktop client software that is made available to Customer by Snowflake for installation on end user computers to be used in connection with the applicable Service.
+“Client Software” is any desktop client software that is made available to Customer by Snowflake for installation on Users’ computers to be used in connection with the applicable Service.

 “Confidential Information” means all information that is identified as confidential at the time of disclosure by the Disclosing Party or reasonably should be known by the Receiving Party to be confidential or proprietary due to the nature of the information disclosed and the circumstances surrounding the disclosure.
 All Customer Data will be deemed Confidential Information of Customer without any marking or further designation.
 All Snowflake Technology and the terms and conditions of this Agreement will be deemed Confidential Information of Snowflake without any marking or further designation.
 Confidential Information shall not, however, include information that the Receiving Party can demonstrate: (a) was rightfully in its possession or known to it prior to receipt of the Confidential Information; (b) is or has become public knowledge through no fault of the Receiving Party; (c) is rightfully obtained by the Receiving Party from a third party without breach of any confidentiality obligation; or (d) is independently developed by employees of the Receiving Party who had no access to such information.

-“Customer Data” means any data or data files of any type that are uploaded by or on behalf of Customer to the Service for storage in a data repository.
+“Customer Data” means any data or data files of any type that are uploaded by or on behalf of Customer for storage or processing in the Service.

 “Customer Materials” means any materials provided to Snowflake in connection with Technical Services.

-“Data Protection Claims” means any claims arising from a party’s breach of Section 2.3 (Data Privacy), Section 3 (Security), or Section 5 (Confidentiality), where such breach results in the unauthorized disclosure of Customer Data, or breach of Section 2.2 (Use Obligations).
+“Data Protection Claims” means any claims arising from a party’s breach of Section 2.3 (Data Privacy), Section 3 (Security), Section 5 (Confidentiality) and/or the BAA (if any), where such breach results in the unauthorized disclosure of Customer Data, or breach of Section 2.2 (Use Obligations).

-“Deliverables” means the guides, code (including SQL queries) or other deliverables that Snowflake provides to Customer in connection with Technical Services.
-For clarity, Snowflake may use compilers, assemblers, interpreters and similar tools to develop Deliverables.
-The term “Deliverables” does not include such tools.
+“Deliverables” means the guides, code (including SQL queries) or other deliverables that Snowflake provides to Customer in connection with Technical Services, but excludes any compilers, assemblers, interpreters or similar tools Snowflake may use to develop Deliverables.

 “Disclosing Party” is defined in Section 5 (Confidentiality).

-“Documentation” means Snowflake’s technical documentation and usage guides for the Service made available at docs.snowflake.com or through the Service.
+“Documentation” means Snowflake’s technical documentation and usage guides expressly designated by Snowflake as applicable to the Service at https://docs.snowflake.com/.